Elin-Modding-Resources/Elin.Docs/articles/2_Getting Started/Script Mods/script_mod.md

 To modify game code, you'd need to know what to modify first.
 You'll want a .NET decompiler to browse the game source code.

-No, do not soley rely on your IDE's auto decompiling, use an actual decompiler from the following:
+No, do not solely rely on your IDE's auto decompiling, use an actual decompiler from the following:
 + [ILSpy](https://github.com/icsharpcode/ILSpy/releases)
 + [dnSpyEx](https://github.com/dnSpyEx/dnSpy)
 + [dotPeek](https://www.jetbrains.com/decompiler/)

 If you are using dnSpyEx, don't forget to turn off metadata tokens and RVA display, you won't need those info.

-Simply open the `Elin/Elin_Data/Managed/Elin.dll` in the decompiler and load its dependencies, now you can freely browse game source code.
+Simply open the `Elin/Elin_Data/Managed/Elin.dll` in the decompiler and load its dependencies, now you can freely browse game source code, search for constants, and analyze usages.

 ## C# Project